 An advanced introduction to Mandarin Chinese language and Chinese culture.
 Pronunciation, alphabet, and basic grammar skills are emphasized.

-Prerequisite: CHN 113 or by placement rerequisite.
-Criw 115 of by placement
+Prerequisite: CHN 113 or by placement

 COOPERATIVE EMPLOYMENT

 CO 050 CO-OP EMPLOYMENT

 For cooperative education (Co-op) students only.
 Co-op employment in a professional environment with emphasis on training oriented to students who are majoring in an engineering, environmental science, or computer science program.
 Co-op students must pre-register for this course before each semester's work assignment.
 The final cooperative education (Co-op) work assignment must be within the calendar year prior to graduation.
 While enrolled in this course, a student is considered a full-time Trine University student.